IGELsociety/IGEL_website/content/about-us.md

 For more information on the two initiatives that are already running successfully, and are always in development, see the training schools program and the research coalitions initiative.

 #### Professional Development Committee
-- Caroline Kutsch - Training school coordinator
+- Rocío Riestra - Training school coordinator
 - David Hanauer - Coordinator Undergraduate research exchange program
 - Amir Harash  - Coordinator Undergraduate research exchange program
 - Frank Hakemulder - Coordinator International Minor DEAP